xcui-math/DiscreteMath/lecture.md

 + Read about the [common proof strategies](http://www.mathcs.bethel.edu/~gossett/DiscreteMathWithProof/ProofStrategies.pdf) and the [common errors in proof](http://www.mathcs.bethel.edu/~gossett/DiscreteMathWithProof/CommonErrorsInProofs.pdf).
 Try to come up with more items to the lists if you can.
 + Read Section 1-8 (pp. 40) and 2-7 (pp. 75) of the text book.

+#### March 23, 2018

+Theoretical aspects of algorithms: from Halting problem to Godel's incompleteness theorem.
+Some relevant materials of the lecture can be found [here](http://www.math.hawaii.edu/~dale/godel/godel.html).

 ### Lecture 8, 9: Recursion